chrispaladin7/Assignment5_Restful/README.md

 Follow the below steps to create a local environment and run this Spring Boot Application
 ## Step 1:
-[Download] (The code from the Github Repository) and unzip the source repository or clone it
+[Download] (https://github.com/chrispaladin7/Assignment5_Restful.git) and unzip the source repository or clone it

 ## Step 2:
 In order to run the project you need to install the spring tool 4.4, you should have Docker,java JDK and Maven installed